CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

 ## Task 4: Verify if the Kubernetes cluster is connected to Azure Arc

+In this task, you'll verify the successful connection of the Kubernetes cluster to Azure Arc.
+By executing Azure CLI commands and navigating to the Azure portal, you'll confirm the existence of the Kubernetes cluster resource under the specified resource group.
+Additionally, you'll ensure the proper deployment of operators within the cluster's namespace, validating the establishment of the Azure Arc connection and its associated components.

 Now let us verify if the Kubernetes cluster is connected to Azure Arc and is in a healthy state.

 1. Verify whether the cluster is connected by running the following command: